 Do note that there is some controversy around applied behaviour analysis (ABA) therapy to ‘fix’ autistic attributes and teach autistic kids skills to lessen problematic behaviour like self-harm.
 Some parents and the neurodiversity movement do not support the use of ABA therapy and instead seek out interventions that use neurodiverse-affirming approaches.
 As always, do your research to understand what therapy you feel would best suit your child.
 We discuss the different approaches here.

-Wondering where to find a SPED school, inclusive preschool or an early intervention programme that will suit your child’s learning needs?
+Wondering where to find a SPED school, an inclusive preschool or an early intervention programme that will suit your child’s learning needs?
 We’ve rounded up a wide range of special needs schools in Singapore – from inclusive schools to specialist special needs preschools and early prevention programmes – which cater to Singaporeans, Permanent Residents and non-Singaporean students of differing abilities unless stated otherwise.
 Keep scrolling for all the deets!

 Read More: Dyslexia In Singapore: How I Helped My Daughter Learn To Read